hiephamk/Web_PHP_Group_13/README.md

 ## Created Forms

-List and describe any forms that have been created as part of your project.
+List and describe forms that have been created as part of our project.
 Include details about the purpose of each form and any validation logic.

 #### Form 1 (Created by Nguyen Dinh Khanh Chi):
  - Form name: [Product Insert Form](https://github.com/hiephamk/Web_PHP_Group_13/blob/main/sub_page/product-create.php)